trabianmatt/central-ledger/TransferGuide.md

 ```

 ## Step 3: Executing a transfer
 Now that the transfer is prepared, you are free to execute the transfer.
 This consists of either fulfilling or cancelling the transfer.
-For this example, you will be fulfilling the transfer, because the transfer was prepared with an execution_condition as opposed to a cancellation_condition.
-Like before, more information can be found in the [endpoint documentation.](central-ledger-documentation.md)
+For this example, you will be fulfilling the transfer, because the transfer was prepared with an execution\_condition as opposed to a cancellation\_condition.
+Like before, more information can be found in the [API documentation.](API.md)

 #### Request
 ```